Kevin A. Carr, Secretary

 Amy Pechacek, Deputy Secretary

-Deputy Secretary Pechacek earned her bachelor's degree in sociology from the University of Wisconsin–Madison, and a master's degree in public policy and public administration from Northwestern University.
+Deputy Secretary Pechacek earned her bachelor's degree in sociology from the University of Wisconsin–Madison, and has a master's degree in public policy and public administration from Northwestern University.
+She is also a graduate of the Senior Executive Institute at the University of Virginia’s Weldon Cooper School for Public Service.